 If this end of support means that your entire IT infrastructure will need updating – you need to start planning right now.
 This is a fantastic opportunity to modernise and transform your business with digital adoption and implement the latest cloud computing technologies.

-Your Business Data Will Be At Risk
+Your Business Data Will Be At Risk (are you still running windows server 2008 r2?)

 As with SQL Server, once Windows Server 2008 reaches end of support, Microsoft will no longer roll out new features, fixes or updates.
 The online technical assistance for this product will also cease, leaving you at a loss should an issue occur, and potentially causing major disruption to your business.
 Can you afford an extensive period of downtime?